-Kamy Anderson, Market Researcher at ProProfs explores the differences between face to face and online training
+Kamy Anderson, an expert in learning management system and e-learning authoring tools, currently associated with ProProfs, explores the differences between face to face and online training

 Nowadays, online training uses a set of carefully designed courses to cater to each learner’s different learning styles and there are many software tools such as Learning Management System (LMS) software or e-learning software which contribute to the satisfaction of both learners and their trainers.